We're New Bern's Storytellers!

 Where can I get more information about preservation of a historic building?

-The New Bern Preservation Foundation's mission is preserve and protect the architectural heritage of New Bern; they hold preservation easements/covenants on many historic properties.
+The New Bern Preservation Foundation's mission is "brick & mortar" restoration of historic properties.
+They hold preservation easements/covenants on the interiors of many historic properties.
 Visit their website at www.newbernpf.org.

 Where do I find general visitor information and other historical attractions in town?